growlix/growlix.github.io/_pages/about.md

   - /about.html
 ---

-I traded the warmth and sun
+I traded the warmth and sun of
 [Northern California](https://en.wikipedia.org/wiki/Contra_Costa_County,_California)
 for the frosty excitement